List of USAAF squadron codes

-This is an incomplete list of squadron codes used by United States Army Air Forces (USAAF) aircraft operating in Europe during World War II.
+This is an incomplete list of squadron codes used by United States Army Air Forces (USAAF) heavy bomber aircraft operating in Europe during World War II.

 Squadron codes

 For each squadron code—painted on the plane's fuselage—the associated bombardment squadron (BS) is listed, along with the squadron's bombardment group (BG).
 Most commonly, a group would have four squadrons.
 Also listed is the group's tail code—the noted letter would appear inside the geometric shape (for example, ▲J means the letter J would appear inside a triangle).
 Some squadrons and groups also used specific color bands on the wings or empennage of their aircraft; such colorings are not presented here.